cohesivestack/ineo/README.md

 ### Start multiple instances

-All instances can be started using the command `start` without instance name.
+All instances can be started using the command `start` without an instance name.

 ```
 $ ineo start